 Business Portraits & Headshots: It would generally be safe to expect to see around 15 finished images per hour.

-Indoor portraits of any kind: Indoor portraits almost always mean brinhing our own light sources, which will slow the pace of the session considerably.
+Indoor portraits of any kind: Indoor portraits almost always mean bringing our own light sources, which will slow the pace of the session.
 When shooting portraits indoor, we’ll usually produce between 10 and 20 finished images in an hour.

 It ultimately does not matter that much

 Your iPhone can snap dozens of images a second.
 If what what you want is just a bunch of photos then you may as well just pull out the phone, spray and pray.
 In all likelihood though, you’re after something with a greater attention to detail, produced by someone with a creative mindset and a careful thought toward helping you get the images you really want—not just a whole bunch of them, whatever they are.